-Arts & Enrichments
+Arts and Enrichments

-Our Arts & Enrichment programs help to provide a greater educational experience for our students.
+Our Arts and Enrichment programs help to provide a greater educational experience for our students.
 These programs encourage the children to pursue their passions to learn, experiment and grow in each area.
 These creative and physical pursuits complement the traditional academic instruction they receive in the classroom.